fiyero/Mini_project_Beautifulsoup_jobsdb_FTDS/README.md

+# Web scraping with beautifulsoup:smile:

 https://medium.com/@patrickhk/web-scraping-job-search-engine-with-beautifulsoup-classwork-walkthrough-80fde2a59ccc

-This is the full code of my mini project using beautifulsoup to scrapy the job information in JobsDB.
+This is the full code of my mini project using beautifulsoup to scrapy the job information in JobsDB. <br/>
 For explaination please refer to the above medium article.

 Objective: Scrape local jobs search website JobsDB